 To determine which of the approaches outlined above would work best in your school or district, consider the amount of resources you have to support SEL programming.
 If your school or district has limited staff and resources to devote to SEL, slowly integrating SEL instruction into regular instruction (model 1) may be preferable.
 However, be sure to collaboratively identify the SEL skills you want students to learn, give teachers explicit permission and encouragement to spend time on SEL topics, and provide adequate training and coaching to teachers to weave SEL skills into their lessons.
 While this approach requires fewer resources and no specific scheduling changes, efforts to integrate SEL in this manner can often go awry or be ineffective if adequate training and support are not provided regularly.

 If SEL is a top priority and your school or district has dedicated staff to lead SEL efforts, then you may consider integrating one or more opportunities for direct SEL instruction (model 2) and structured relationship building into your schedule.
 It is important, however, to have staff who are experts in SEL either teach the SEL period or to be responsible for preparing instructional materials and guiding teachers and school administrators to implement SEL activities effectively.
 Scheduling time for an advisory period, for example, in and of itself is not enough; schools and districts must support staff to use that time effectively with students.

 Whichever approach one chooses, effectively implementing SEL instruction takes effort, training, support, and resources to be done well, but is essential to helping students thrive.

 Are you interested in developing your school or district team's capacity to plan, build, and implement a best-in-class schedule at the middle school or high school level?
-Join us for our 2023 Fall Secondary Scheduling Institute and build your team’s capacity to build best-in-class schedules.
+Join us for our Secondary Scheduling Institute and build your team’s capacity to build best-in-class schedules.